Lirt/velero-plugin-for-openstack/README.md

       application_credential_secret: <APPLICATION_CREDENTIAL_SECRET>
 ```

-These 2 options allow you also to authenticate against multiple Openstack Clouds at the same time.
+These 2 options allow you also to authenticate against multiple OpenStack Clouds at the same time.
 The way you can leverage this functionality is scenario where you want to store backups in 2 different locations.
 This scenario doesn't apply for Volume Snapshots as they always need to be created in the same cloud and region as where your PVCs are created!

 Example of BSLs:
 ```yaml